ayn2op/discordo/docs/configuration.md

 | Darwin           | `$HOME/Library/Application Support/discordo/config.yml` |
 | Windows          | `%AppData%/discordo/config.yml`                         |

-Optionally, you can specify a different location for configuration file with the `config` command-line flag to the executable (eg: `--config foo/bar/conf.yml`).

 ## Keybindings

 Keybindings are configurable in the [configuration file](#configuration).